carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/GettingStarted/FAQs.md

 ![[Attachments/UtilityIntelligence/Documentation/GettingStarted/supported-version.png|350]]

 ## What are the advantages of Utility Intelligence compared to other Utility AI solutions?
-Basically, I believe that **Utility Intelligence** is more user-friendly than other Utility AI solutions.
-And if you are not familiar with Utility AI yet, then **Utility Intelligence** is a good choice.
-Here are some features that make it different from other solutions:
+Basically, I believe that **Utility Intelligence** is more user-friendly and has more robust features than other Utility AI solutions.
+If you are not familiar with Utility AI yet, or you need a robust Utility AI Framework, then **Utility Intelligence** is a good choice.
+Here are some features that make it different from other Utility AI solutions:
 1. Utility Intelligence has its own **ResponseCurveView** for representing the **Response Curve**, while other solutions usually use Unity's **AnimationCurveView**, which is **primarily designed for animations**, so it will not be a good fit to represent response curves.
 	- For example, if the value of `[input, score]` is `[0.43, 0.70]`, we will need some time to visualize its position in the **AnimationCurveView**.
 	![[Attachments/UtilityIntelligence/Documentation/GettingStarted/animation-curve-view.png]]